ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 https://www.gov.uk/government/publications/digital-skills-in-the-civil-service/internet-tools-for-civil-servants-an-introduction (Withdrawn April 4th, 2017)
 -->

+## Quick checklist

+To help you decide if you can use an Open Internet Tool (OIT) to work on an MOJ task, consider the following questions:

+- Does the information belong to a specific part of the MOJ that has specific rules and requirements, for example HMPPS?
+- Is the information classified as anything other than `OFFICIAL` or `OFFICIAL-SENSITIVE`?
+- Does the information include any data that can be identified as being about someone?
+- Is this the first time using the tool for MOJ business?

+If the answer to _any_ of these questions is 'Yes', get guidance from your Line Manager, _before_ using the tool.

 ## Overview

-Open Internet Tools (OITs) are applications or services that are provided by suppliers outside the MOJ.
-They typically have the following characteristics:
+Open Internet Tools (OITs) are applications or services from suppliers outside the MOJ.
+They often have the following characteristics:

 - They are general purpose.
 This means they are not specific to the MOJ.
 Other organisations can use them.
 - They are accessed using the Internet.
 This means that if you have Internet access, you can connect to the tools.
 - They often have a basic 'free-to-use' version.
-This means that some or all of the capabilities are provided, but with some constraints.
-For example, an online word-processor might let you do all the word-processing tasks, but for a maximum of 5 documents.
+This means that you can use some or all the capabilities, but with some constraints.
+For example, an online word-processor might let you work with no more than 5 documents.
 - They often have one or more 'paid for' versions.
-By paying for the tool, you unlock some or all of the constraints.
+By paying for the tool, you unlock some or all the constraints.

 ### Why OITs are an opportunity for the MOJ